+- We provide the following options:

 - We will coordinate with:

 - school health services personnel

 - special education personnel

 - pupil personnel services and

 - administration

-- If you are choosing to not send your child to school, we will provide remote instruction per New York State Education Department Reopening Guidance.
+- If you are choosing to not send your child to school, you will need to register for home schooling programming..
 Please contact your child's principal if this is your intent.